THE MODERN MINT BLOG

 I have been included on the Hiut Denim newsletter.

-I have taught apple tree pruning workshops to garden clubs, as well as topiary art to individuals and small groups in private gardens.
+I have taught wisteria and apple tree pruning workshops to garden clubs, as well as topiary art to individuals and small groups in private gardens.

 Contact me if this is something you would like to do.
-Working on fruit trees is one of my favourite jobs and I am always happy when a client asks for help with their apple, pear and plum trees, or even their whole home orchard.
+Working on wisteria and fruit trees is one of my favourite jobs.
+I am always happy when a client asks for help with their apple, pear and plum trees, or even their whole home orchard.

 What Can I Prune For You?